Welcome

 The Delaware state champion advances to the Mid-Atlantic Region tournament in Bristol, Connecticut, where it competes against champions from neighboring states for the right to advance to the Little League World Series in South Williamsport, Pennsylvania.

-Naamans Little League in Wilmington became the first Delaware league to reach the Little League World Series when it won the Mid-Atlantic Region championship in 2003.
-Six other Delaware leagues have reached region championship games and come within one game of qualifying for the Little League World Series, including Brandywine Little League from Wilmington on three separate occasions (1988, 1989, and 1995).
+Naamans Little League in Wilmington became the first Delaware league to reach the Little League World Series after winning the Mid-Atlantic Region championship in 2003, and Newark National Little League became the second in 2013.

-Click for an overview of the locations of Delaware's three districts, or to view a timeline showing the evolution of the Delaware Little League tournament structure.
+Click to view a timeline showing the evolution of the Delaware Little League tournament structure.

 Unpage National and Region Tournament Sites